 After you take that amazing surf lesson or stand up paddle session, it’s easy to work up an appetite.
-But, where can you get some good local food on Maui?
+But, where can you get some good local food that locals eat on Maui?
 Luckily, there’s no shortage of restaurants to refuel for your next island adventure.
 From loco moco to seared ahi BLT, here are our top picks for the most ono (delicious) local eats on Maui.
 Not only are they delicious, they’re affordable too.

 360 Papa Pl.
 Ste.
 Y Kahului